Superchig/chawk/README.md

 # Difference From Awk: Regular Expressions

-According to the POSIX standard[^awk_spec], awk should use "[extended regular expressions](https://en.wikipedia.org/wiki/Regular_expression#Standards)," which adhere to a specific regular expression syntax specified by POSIX.
+According to the POSIX standard,[^awk_spec] awk should use "[extended regular expressions](https://en.wikipedia.org/wiki/Regular_expression#Standards)," which adhere to a specific regular expression syntax specified by POSIX.

 Most programming languages use regular expression syntaxes which differ from the extended regular expressions seen in awk.
-These syntaxes are largely influenced by the regular expressions in the aptly-named [Perl-Compatible Regular Expression](https://en.wikipedia.org/wiki/Perl_Compatible_Regular_Expressions) library.
+These syntaxes are largely influenced by the regular expressions in the so-called [Perl-Compatible Regular Expression](https://en.wikipedia.org/wiki/Perl_Compatible_Regular_Expressions) (PCRE) library.
 Despite its name, this library is not currently 1-to-1 compatible with [Perl](https://en.wikipedia.org/wiki/Perl)'s default regular expressions, though it is heavily influenced by them.

 `chawk` in particular uses a Rust library known simply as [regex](https://github.com/rust-lang/regex) for its regular expressions.
 This